 Please refer to the Course and Instructor Evaluation Website .

 Drop date

-The last date to drop one-semester courses, without academic penalty, is Friday, December 4, 2020.
-For regulations and procedures for Dropping Courses, see the Current Graduate Calendar
+The last date to drop one-semester courses, without academic penalty, is Friday, April 3rd, 2020.
+For regulations and procedures for Dropping Courses, see the Schedule of Dates in the Academic Calendar.
+Current Graduate Calendar